FineUploader/fine-uploader/readme.md

             <td>string</td>
             <td>error</td>
             <td>The property from the server response containing the error text to display next to the
-            failed file.
+            failed file or `Blob`.
 This is ignored unless <code>mode</code> is "custom".</td>
     	</tr>
     	<tr>
             <td>enableTooltip</td>
             <td>boolean</td>
             <td>true</td>
             <td>If set to true, a tooltip will display the full contents of the error message when the mouse pointer
-            hovers over the failed file.
-Note that this currently uses the title attribute of the failed file element, but there is an issue to improve this (see #355 for details).</td>
+            hovers over the failed file or `Blob`.
+Note that this currently uses the title attribute of the failed item element.</td>
     	</tr>
     </tbody>
 </table>